Shackelford's 27 helps No. 8 Alabama hold off Vandy, 82-78 - College Basketball | NBC Sports

 Maxwell Evans made a layup with four seconds left to pull to within 81-78 after rebounding a missed 3.
 After a quick Vandy foul, Quinerly missed one free throw and made another to clinch it.

-Quinerly scored 15 points for the Tide, which made just 10 of 39 3-point attempts (25.6%).
-Alex Reese scored 10 points while Keon Ellis had eight points and nine rebounds and also made a pair of free throws with 28 seconds left.
+Quinerly scored 15 points for the Tide, who made just 10 of 39 3-point attempts (25.6%).
+Alex Reese scored 10 points while Keon Ellis had eight points and nine rebounds, including a pair of free throws with 28 seconds left.

-Alabama overcame low scoring from John Petty Jr. (six points) and Herb Jones (eight).
+Alabama overcame low scoring from Petty (six points) and Herb Jones (eight before fouling out).
+Shackelford came within one point of his career high despite making just 1 of 9 3s, frequently scoring on drives instead.

+“I had no problem taking 39 3s,” Tide coach Nate Oats said.
+“If they’re good shots, take them.
+But we’ve got to have our shooters knocking down some shots.”

 Scotty Pippen Jr. scored 24 points and made 12 of 14 free throws for Vanderbilt.
-Dylan Disu had 17 points and 15 rebounds for his second straight double-double.
+Dylan Disu had 17 points and 15 rebounds for another double-double.
 The SEC’s leading rebounder had 29 points and 16 boards in a loss to Kentucky.

 Evans scored 18 points and made 4 of 5 3-pointers.

+“A lot of ebbs and flows to the game,” Vandy coach Jerry Stackhouse said.
+“They made a run.
+We made a run.
+I thought we competed.

+“We gave up a few more offensive rebounds than we wanted to and they were kind of costly for us.”

-Sporting its first Top 10 February ranking since 2002, Alabama’s win came two days after coach Nate Oats received a three-year contract extension and big raise.
+Sporting its first Top 10 February ranking since 2002, Alabama saw it latest win come two days after Oats received a three-year contract extension and big raise.

+“The contract obviously was a little bit of a distraction,” the Tide coach said.
+“Had to make sure I talked to a lot of the guys on the phone before it came out, text them before it came out.
+Just thank them all personally.”

 Alabama forward Jordan Bruner started after missing the past nine games with a right knee injury.
-He had one point and six rebounds in 19 minutes.
+He had one point and six rebounds in 19 minutes, but Petty said he brought needed vocal leadership.

+“We’ve been kind of lacking that these past few games without him,” Petty said.

 BIG PICTURE